Amirhosein-Rezaie/EnglishClassAPI/README.md

 `python manage.py runserver`

 6️⃣ use documents
-after running the server open you browser and go to `http://127.0.0.1:8000/api/docs`
+after running the server open your browser and go to `http://127.0.0.1:8000/api/docs`
 ```